Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups: Introduction

 \subsection{Acknowledgements}

 We thank Martin Azon, Raymond van~Bommel, Tom Fisher, and Céline Maistret for helpful comments and discussions.
-We are especially grateful to Brendan Creutz for discussions about \Cref{sec:invis}, to Tim Dokchitser for computing several Tamagawa numbers using~\cite{DJ_RMOC}, and to Kimball Martin for sharing with us the RM abelian surfaces corresponding to newforms in the LMFDB from~\cite{CEHJMPV_ADOCWMJ,CEHJMPV_ADOCWMJ_electronic}.
-Much of the work for this article was done while the authors were based at the University of Bristol.
+We are especially grateful to Brendan Creutz for discussions about \Cref{sec:invis}, to Tim Dokchitser for computing several Tamagawa numbers using~\cite{DJ_RMOC}, to Kimball Martin for sharing with us the RM abelian surfaces corresponding to newforms in the LMFDB from~\cite{CEHJMPV_ADOCWMJ,CEHJMPV_ADOCWMJ_electronic}, and to several anonymous referees whose feedback greatly improved this article.
+Much of the work for this article was done while the authors were based at the University of Bristol. \textsc{ChatGPT-5.6 Sol} was used for copy-editing this article.
 SF was supported in part by the Royal Society through Céline Maistret's Dorothy Hodgkin Fellowship and also by the HYPERFORM consortium, funded by France through Bpifrance.